How long have you been writing?

 What are your goals as a writer?

-I aspire to be a woman who is valued for the love she shares and a voice for those who have not yet found their own words.
+I aspire to be a writer who is valued for the love she shares and a voice for those who have not yet found their own words.
 Like any writer, parts of my own journey have found their way into my stories, so I’d love to hear from readers who recognize themselves in the pages of my books and scripts.

 Is THE RECOLLECTION OF TREES based on a true story?
 Is it your life story?

 There are a few similarities.
 Like Iona, I grew up estranged from my real father and his real mother, my grandmother.
 I reconnected with them on my high school graduation day.
 As I got to know them, I discovered their beliefs were quite different from how I was raised.
 Understanding them helped me understand myself in new ways.
 I chose a few character names from deep within my family tree, and many of the characters are combinations of people I’ve known.
 Dyllan and Jules have characteristics of half a dozen different boys, and Cookie is a combination of four different girls I knew in high school.
 The setting is beautiful Michigan, where I lived my entire life until 2017.
 (I couldn’t write the story anywhere else!)
-Although the locations in Michigan are real places, and some of the situations are similar to my own story, 99% of it is fiction.
+The locations in Michigan are real places, and some of the situations are similar to my own story, but 90% of it is fiction.

 What are some of your favorite activities besides writing?

 I love classic movies, crazy socks, and all things Halloween.
-I do my best writing while wearing lucky Halloween socks, listening to Thirty Seconds to Mars, and sipping a cauldron of coffee.
+I do my best writing while wearing lucky Halloween socks, listening to Thirty Seconds to Mars or Cavetown, and sipping a cauldron of coffee.
 I like to bake–not always well because I get distracted–but I bake.
 I go to the movies often.
 I love to take walks in the woods and visit cemeteries.
 My family and I enjoy epic game nights, and I NEVER miss a Detroit Lions game.

 You said you wear lucky Halloween socks.
 Are you superstitious?